MGPHapan/HAPAN_MGP_PA1/README.md

     return result

-//Print given phrase as the word will be emoticon
+//Print given phrase which will result as word to the assigned emoticon

     print(emotify("Make me smile"))
     print(emotify("I am mad"))